Jnewton2023/TheQuestion/backup/readme.md

-Here is where to find all screenshots for Module 1
+Here is where to find all backups for Module 1

-Path to current directory: /Users/adult/desktop/thequestion/screenshots
+Path to current directory:
+/Users/adult/desktop/thequestion/backup

 Path to previous directory: /Users/adult/desktop/thequestion/whatdoiknow

-Path to next directory:/Users/adult/desktop/thequestion/backup
+Path to next
+directory:/Users/adult/desktop/thequestion/screenshots